NickdeDycker/wagtail/docs/topics/pages.rst

         class Meta:
             ordering = ('-publication_date', )  # will not work

 This is because ``Page`` enforces ordering QuerySets by path.
-Instead, you must apply the ordering explicitly when constructing a QuerySet:
+By default, this will be the same as ordering by title.
+This behaviour can be changed by overwriting `build_sort_title`.

 .. code-block:: python

+    class NewsItemPage(Page):
-    news_items = NewsItemPage.objects.live().order_by('-publication_date')
+        publication_date = models.DateField()

+        def build_sort_title(self):
+            return self.publication_date

+.. note:: Changing the ordering

+    The ``Page`` objects are ordered as they enter the database.
+    This does mean if you change the order, you break the database tree and possibly corrupt the database.

 .. _custom_page_managers: